Chapter 3: Death and his Friends

 “True,” Aayan finally answered.
 “It would change if my uncle were to grow a spine, yet that is unlikely—”

 “Treason!”
-Holden called out as if he were answering a question in school.
+Holden called out, raising his hand as if he were answering a question in school.
 “Speaking ill of your king is treason.
 Just reminding you.”

 Aayan shot him an exasperated look.
 “My uncle is not going to have me executed for saying he needs to grow a spine.”